Navy BLA x Hadston Leather BeltRegular price £104.17

 Sharing the same passion for craftsmanship and the values this holds, Blackhorse Lane Ateliers and Hadston Leather have come together to create a range of beautiful leather accessories that last a lifetime.

 This Brown belt is made from 4mm thick English Bridle Leather paired with a nickel-free stainless steel buckle.
 It is available in widths of 1 ¼ inch wide, and 1 ½ inch wide.
+1 1/4 belts will not be re-stocked once sold out.

 Alison, founder of Hadston Leather, bevels and burnishes the edges of each belt with an edge dye and wax to create a smooth feel.
 She fixes the buckle and belt loop in place using the saddle stitch method.
 All belts are made locally in East London.